ess-dmsc/nexus-streamer-python/README.md

 Streams event and metadata from a NeXus file into Kafka, mimicking data acquisition from a live instrument.
 This facilitates testing software which consume these data.

-This Python implementaation is intended to replace a C++ implementation (https://github.com/ess-dmsc/NeXus-Streamer) and should be much lower effort to maintain.
+This Python implementation is intended to replace a C++ implementation (https://github.com/ess-dmsc/NeXus-Streamer) and should be much lower effort to maintain.
 The C++ implmentation is not yet obsolete; features missing from this implementation are documented in tickets.

 ## Usage
 ```